 My image of that misunderstood undertaker sparked with my memories of funeral home rivalries that were kept alive in my family’s history and after that, the ideas would not leave me alone.
 My previous writing about depression-era family history was fittingly washed away in a flood, just like most of the town of Bladensburg had been regularly washed away by the river.
 (I decided not to name the town in my stories, because Bladensburg has had enough trouble without me picking on her too).

 I chose the time period of 1895-96 because it interested me more than the prohibition-era history.
 By the 1920s, the town was racially segregated and by the 1930s its unique character as a river town was lost, and it became indistinguishable from the other surrounding suburbs.
-I prefer to spend time in the place where people were excited about the future, where segregation hadn’t taken hold yet and freed slaves and immigrants worked on escaping their American nightmares side by side.
+I prefer to spend time in the place where people were excited about the future, where segregation hadn’t taken hold yet and where freed people and voluntary immigrants worked on escaping their American nightmares side by side.

 If you enjoy the book, please let me know.
 If you’d rather complain about it, definitely let me know!!